 name of the play aloud!

 Cinema Retro's latest season began with issue #43, which has shipped to subscribers in the UK and Europe.
 Generally, it ships from our North American office to all other worldwide subscribers sometime in mid-January.
 However, some complications concerning the shipping industry in the UK has caused a two-week delivery delay across the board that has affected all exporters using this service.
 The factors were industry-related and outside of our control.
 We now expect delivery of issue #43 to the USA office of Cinema Retro sometime around January 30th.
 The issue will be sent out to subscribers immediately.
-The UK shipping industry delay also affects some back issues of Cinema Retro that are due in the same shipment.
-This primarily affects orders for the Movie Classics Sergio Leone and Roadshow Epics issues which are currently sold out in the USA.
+The UK shipping industry delay also affects some back issues of Cinema Retro that are due in the same shipment including orders for the Movie Classics Sergio Leone. which are currently sold out in the USA.
 You can place orders for these issues but they won't be available for shipment until late January.
 We appreciate your patience.
 Meanwhile, you can subscribe or renew for season 15 by clicking here.

 Shirley Jackson's famed ghost story novel "The Haunting of Hill House" was originally made into an MGM film by director Robert Wise in 1963 Jan de Bont's 1999 remake was poorly received and most recently, there is a hit Netflix series inspired by Jackson's book.
 However, for pure brilliance, Wise's interpretation of the story still stands as a masterpiece of the horror film genre in which ambiguity and unexplained events prove to be more chilling than most films that employ over-the-top special effects.
 For all of respect accorded the film today, it was not particularly well-received by critics when it originally opened.
 One of the more positive and insightful reviews was written by James Powers for The Hollywood Reporter.
 Click here to read.